Blizbor/prettytwitch/README.rst

-Pretty Twitch library
+'Pretty Twitch' library
 =====================
-This library allows you to identify any IRC server response and format it to your liking!
+This library allows you to identify any Twitch IRC server response and format it to your liking!

+Good place to start if you are making a bot.